ShivamShashank11/leave-management/README.md

 ### 5. Employee Dashboard After Approval (screenshot 5.png)

-![Employee Dashboard After Approval](./IMG/screenshot%205.png) Once a leave request is approved by the admin, the updated status is shown on the employee’s dashboard.
+![Employee Dashboard After Approval](./IMG/screenshot%205.png) Once a leave request is approved by the admin, the updated status is reflected on the employee’s dashboard.

 ```